Definition of Business Risk

 The characteristics are as follows:

-- The size of business: Small businesses experience low risk because they are flexible in operations and highly adaptable whereas the same is not true for big business firms.
+- Size of Business: Small businesses experience low risk because they are flexible in operations and highly adaptable, whereas the same is not true for big business firms.

-- Competition: Business which is operating in a highly competitive market is exposed to more risk than ones that operate in relatively less competition.
+- Competition: Businesses operating in a highly competitive market are exposed to more risk than those operating in relatively less competition.

-- Age of business: Older businesses are less exposed to business risk as they have a set customer base and the experience of handling such risks.
+- Age of Business: Older businesses are less exposed to business risk as they have a set customer base and experience in handling such risks.

 Types of Business Risk